-As part of the TRACES project (Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production) I am working on developing long-term creative co-productions between artists, researchers and institutions for creating sustainable, meaningful and creative ways to disseminate contentious cultural heritages to broad publics.
-I coordinate the work of the different ‘Creative Co-production’ teams (CCPs) of TRACES and support the research lead by Sharon Macdonald on those CCPs that work closely with difficult collections.
-Together with Suzana Milevska I research the artistic and participatory approaches of the CCPs.
+Between 2016 and 2019, I was part of the TRACES project (Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production) in which I worked on developing long-term creative co-productions between artists, researchers and institutions for creating sustainable, meaningful and creative ways to disseminate contentious cultural heritages to broad publics.
+I coordinated the work of the different ‘Creative Co-production’ teams (CCPs) of TRACES and supported the research lead by Sharon Macdonald on those CCPs that work closely with difficult collections.
+Together with Suzana Milevska I researched the artistic and participatory approaches of the CCPs.

 In addition, I was member of a CCP that engaged with collections of human skulls kept by museums, universities and other public institutions in Europe.
 Our exhibition Dead Images was installed in Edinburgh and Berlin in 2018.
 The four main videos that were part of the exhibition are available here.